 The 7-disc course was purchased by 1,200 customers.
 I also created an email drip sequence to maximize retention and minimize refunds (8%).

-Negotiate It iPhone App
+Developer, Negotiate It iPhone App

 I was the head developer for Negotiate It, an iPhone app I created alongside Ramit Sethi, which helps users save money on monthly bills and fees by using field-tested negotiation scripts.
 You can read exactly what I went through during the development process in this post.

-The Slow-Carb Diet™ Cookbooks
+Producer/Editor, The Slow-Carb Diet™ Cookbooks

 I was the producer and editor for Volumes 1 and 2.
 Each book sold out of its limited run (1,000 copies) in 24 hours.

+The first business I started was a freelancing business back in college.
 I write, shoot, and edit videos — for authors, startups, comedians, and more.
 I’ve been editing videos and creating corporate presentations for nearly a decade.
 I started a video-editing business in 2004, making slideshows for weddings, banquets, family events, sports teams, etc. I’ve traveled around the United States shooting promotional videos, helped edit both low- and big-budget trailers for books, and directed multi-disc products.